 Dealer-related Information in Wyoming

-Note: Dealers that sell fewer than 12 vehicles in a calendar year can only apply for one demo plate and are restricted from having a full-use plate.
+Note: Dealers that sell fewer than 12 vehicles in 1 calendar year can only apply for one demo plate and are restricted from having a full-use plate.

 The basic forms a dealer needs to do business―temporary permits, reassignment forms, and power of attorney forms―are available to buy from the Cheyenne Dealer Licensing office or at points of entry around the state.

-- Dealer reassignment forms: $5 for a box of 25
+- Dealer reassignment forms: $5 for a box of (25 reassignment forms).

 Note: The numbered forms are dealer specific and cannot be shared with other dealers.